How Research Works

 Data is analyzed within your peer group and clinical area to identify meaningful patterns, trends, and signals within your practice.
 De-identified peer data may be incorporated for comparison purposes.

-Insights are designed to be actionable — surfacing findings that are one to two steps from a clinical decision.
+Research is designed to be actionable, surfacing findings that are one to two steps from a clinical decision.
 Relevance filters ensure that what surfaces are appropriate to your specialty and practice context.

-Insights appear as cards within the Insights module.
+Research appears as cards within the Research module.
 Each card displays the finding, clinical context, and supporting data.

 How Often It Updates